Improper use of client account as a banking facility

 The firm later found out that the consultant was in the process of going through a divorce.

-Making prompt payments on behalf of a client to third parties connected with a conveyancing transaction on which a law firm acted, such as to sales agents, is unlikely to breach rule 14.5.
-However, the less connected the payments are to any such transaction, the higher the risks are that the firm may breach rule 14.5.
+Making prompt payments on behalf of a client to third parties connected with a conveyancing transaction on which a law firm acted, such as to sales agents, is unlikely to breach rule 3.3.
+However, the less connected the payments are to the delivery of regulated services, the higher the risks are that the firm may breach rule 3.3.

 The retainer letter excluded any advice on the supposed underlying transaction and the firm made no attempt to understand it; it simply received and distributed more than £650,000 in accordance with the terms of the “escrow agreement”.
 The client told the firm that the matter involved investment in bearer bonds.

-An investigation showed that there was no genuine legal transaction and circumstances disclosed several of the signs from the SRA's warning notice on money laundering.
+An investigation showed that there was no genuine regulated services being provided and the circumstances exhibited several of the signs from the SRA's warning notice on money laundering.
 An “investor” who lost money complained that he thought the investment must be safe because the contracts had the name of a solicitors’ firm on them and he relied on the firm being the “Paymaster”.

 To act in an “escrow” capacity a law firm must identify and understand the transaction and there must be good reason why it is the appropriate for the law firm to hold the money.